grpc/proposal/L9-go-resolver-balancer-API.md

 ## Abstract

-The current balancer API in gRPC-go cannot suport balancer hot switching.
+The current balancer API in gRPC-go cannot support balancer hot switching.
 There are also other issues related to balancer, resolver and connectivity state.

 This document contains the current implementation of balancer in gRPC-go, the issues that cannot be solved with the current set of APIs, and proposed solutions for the issues.